skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   the section on ``REGISTERS`` below.
 This option may be used multiple times.

 --screen
-  Display screen contents while running.
+  Display screen contents while running (requires pygame).

 --show-config
   Show configuration parameter values.